Lower School Curriculum

 Writing: Writing Workshop focuses on teaching that writers start with something to say and then do everything they can to put that meaning onto a page (through pictures and words).
 Experiences consist of shared writing, interactive writing, independent writing and letter and number formation.

-Speaking: Small and large group conversations around developmentally appropriate topics, following agreed upon rules such as, listening to others and taking turns speaking about group’s topic
+Speaking: Small and large group conversations around developmentally appropriate topics; following agreed upon rules such as listening to others and taking turns speaking about group’s topic

 Listening: Students develop and practice “whole body listening” skills (look toward the speaker, both ears ready to hear, wait for your turn to speak, quiet hands and feet).